Dubey411/techsprint/README.md

 ## 🏃‍♂️ Running the Application

-1. Ensure MongoDB is running.
-2. Start the Backend Server (runs on `http://localhost:5000` by default).
+1. Start the Backend Server.
-3. Start the Frontend Client (runs on `http://localhost:5173` by default).
+2. Start the Frontend Client.
-4. Open your browser and navigate to the client URL.
+3. Open `http://localhost:5173` to view the app.

 ## 📂 Project Structure